-Mark Sarvary -- On June 30, 2008 we entered into an employment agreement with Mark Sarvary, providing for his employment as President and Chief Executive Officer of Tempur-Pedic International.
+Mark Sarvary - -- On June 30, 2008 we entered into an employment agreement with Mark Sarvary, providing for his employment as President and Chief Executive Officer of Tempur-Pedic International.
 The agreement has an initial term of one year and a perpetual one-year renewal term.
 Either party may elect not to renew the agreement, upon written notice, 90 days prior to the expiration of the initial or renewal term.
 Mr. Sarvary's agreement provides for an annual base salary of \$750,000, subject to annual adjustment by our Board of Directors beginning January 1, 2009, a variable performance bonus set to a target of Mr. Sarvary's base salary if certain criteria are met, and options to purchase shares of our common stock.
-In addition, he received a hiring bonus of \$200,000 to help defray certain relocation expenses not covered by the reimbursement of relocation expense policy offered to senior management, of which fifty percent was payable upon the commencement of his employment and fifty percent was paid upon the first anniversary of his employment.
+In addition, he received a hiring bonus of \$200,000 to help defray certain relocation expenses not covered by the reimbursement of relocation expense policy offered to senior management, of which fifty percent was payable upon the commencement of his employment.